technolygames/base-17/README.md

 - Exception handling
 - Execution threads

 To start programming, everything is on "src" folder.
-Database, windows, classes and media
+In root path there is database, libraries, configuration files and visual media.

 Installation:

 - To use without any troubles or errors, it'll need to use a database manager like MySQL or MariaDB (xampp).
 It's needed to the correct execution of the program.
-Database can be found on the following path: "src/main/resources/data/database/MySQL", called as tienda.sql.
+Database can be found on the following path: "data/database/MySQL", called as tienda.sql.
 - After of this, you'll need to replace "config.properties" by "preconfig.properties", renaming it as the previous deleted file.
 I recommend you to copy "preconfig.properties" instead of using the same file.
 - In case if you have a MySQL database server previously configurated and completed database import step, you'll need configurate on "Configurar BD" ("DB Config") panel inside in the window called "Herramientas de administrador" ("Administrator Tools") the server connection.